 5 Under the Public Sector Management Act 1994 s.
 112(1), a reference to the Public Service Act 1978 is to be read as a reference to the Public Sector Management Act 1994.
 The reference was changed under the Reprints Act 1984 s.
 7(3)(g).

+6 On the date as at which this compilation was prepared, the Public Sector Reform Act 2010 s.
+89 had not come into operation.
+It reads as follows:

+89. Various references to “Minister for Public Sector Management” amended

+(1) This section amends the Acts listed in the Table.

+(2) In the provisions listed in the Table delete “Minister for Public Sector Management” and insert:

+Public Sector Commissioner

+Table